Wrist Injury Compensation Claims

 - Costs of treatment, both past, present and future

 The solicitors we work in partnership with are widely experienced in managing wrist injury compensation claims following all types of non-fault accidents.
-Our aim is always to provide a friendly, professional service that helps to secure the maximum compensation possible for your injury.
+The aim is always to provide a friendly, professional service that helps to secure the maximum compensation possible for your injury.

-We offer all of our clients a free initial consultation which provides an excellent opportunity to answer any questions that you might have and to assess your eligibility to proceed with an accident claim, call free on 0800 678 1410.
+If you would like to receive a free consultation, which provides an excellent opportunity to answer any questions that you might have and to assess your eligibility to proceed with an accident claim, call free on 0800 678 1410.

-If you have a valid claim and would like to proceed, your solicitor will offer you a no win, no fee basis, which means there is no financial risk to you if you don’t win your claim.
+If you have a valid claim and would like to proceed, your solicitor will offer you a no win, no fee service, which means there is no financial risk to you if you don’t win your claim.